test-ducky/angular-12/README.md

 ## Why?

-Easily conduct practical interview in person or remote without worrying about a development environment.
+Easily conduct practical interviews in person or remote without worrying about a development environment.

 ## Author